ltronneb/PIICM/README.md

 ## Installation
-1. Set up a conda environment and install [PyTorch](https://pytorch.org/)
-2. Install the modified version of [GPyTorch](https://gpytorch.ai/) by running
+The steps below sets up a conda environment and installs the required version of  PyTorch.
+It then clones the repo, and installs PIICM.

 ```{python}
 conda create --name piicm python=3.9
 conda activate piicm